fixthestatusquo/proca/docs/config.md

 - `config.component.widget.mobileVersion: boolean`. if true, a floating action button is displayed instead of the normal widget, and the widget steps are displayed (after the click) on full screen
 - `config.component.widget?.autoStart: boolean`. default true. used to not automatically display the widget. see portal Clickify below
 - `config.component.widget.forceWidth: number`. by default, the width of the widget is the width available on the page (reactive).
 Can be used to force a width, for instance to embed into broken or weird html pages ;)
+- `config.component.widget.delay": number`. delay creating the widget by number milliseconds, mostly to let crappy javascript into the page do their mess before the widget is displayed

 ## Register